oracle/tribuo/docs/FAQs.md

 Scikit-learn has popularised the fit/predict style in Python Machine Learning libraries, and given Python's lax approach to typing, those methods are only part of the API by convention rather that being enforced by the type system.
-In Tribuo we've split out training from prediction, so Tribuo's fit method is called "train" and lives on the `Trainer` interface, and Tribuo's predict lives on the Model class.
-Tribuo uses the same predict call to produce both the outputs and the scores for those outputs, it's predict method is the equivalent of both "predict" and "predict\_proba" in scikit-learn.
-We made this separation to use the type system to enforce that predictions are only made with trained models, as it's not possible to have an untrained model with a predict method.
-This does mean that integrating new libraries is more complex than scikit-learn, as the interface needs to depend on Tribuo, rather than export a couple of methods with specific names, but implementing Tribuo's interfaces comes with other benefits.
+In Tribuo, we've separated training from prediction.
+Tribuo's fit method is called "train" and lives on the `Trainer` interface, whereas Tribuo's "predict" method lives on the Model class.
+Tribuo uses the same predict call to produce both the outputs and the scores for those outputs.
+It's predict method is the equivalent of both "predict" and "predict\_proba" in scikit-learn.
+We made this separation between training and prediction so as to enable the type system to act as a gate-keeper on prediction; preditions cannot be made using untrained models when it's not possible to have an untrained model with a predict method.
+This separation does mean that integrating new libraries is more complex than with scikit-learn, since with scikit-learn it is possible to simply export a small number of methods with specific names.
+With Tribuo on the other hand, the interface needs to depend on Tribuo; however, implementing Tribuo's interfaces comes with other benefits.

 ### Why are there feature objects?
 Why not just use arrays?

 Primitive arrays in Java are definitely faster, but they imply a dense feature space.
 One of Tribuo's design goals was strong support for NLP tasks, which typically have high-dimensional, sparse feature spaces.
-As a result, *every* feature space in Tribuo is implicitly sparse (unlike the implicit dense assumption in most ML libraries).
-Another consequence is that Tribuo's features are *named*, each Feature is a tuple of a String and a value.
-This makes it easy to understand if there is a feature space mismatch (as commonly occurs in NLP when there are out of vocabulary terms), as the Tribuo model knows the names of all the features, and can tell when there is a new name it's not seen before.
-This means that it's not possible to load a model in and apply it to data from a completely different domain (i.e. applying an MNIST model to text classification) as the feature spaces won't line up, not only will there be a different number of features, but they'll all have different names too.
+As a result, *every* feature space in Tribuo is implicitly sparse, unlike the implicit dense assumption in most ML libraries.
+Another consequence is that Tribuo's features are *named*.
+Each Feature is a tuple of a String and a value.
+This makes it easy to understand if there is a feature space mismatch (as commonly occurs in NLP when there are out of vocabulary terms).
+The Tribuo model knows the names of all the features and can tell when there's a name that is unexpected.
+This means that it's not possible to load a model and apply it to data from a completely different domain (i.e. applying an MNIST model to text classification) as the feature spaces will be misaligned: not only will there be a different number of features, but they'll all have different names, too.
 In such a situation, Tribuo's predict methods will throw a RuntimeException as there are no valid features in the supplied Example.

 ### Why are the model outputs "Predictions"?
 Why not use arrays?